 Visit the Whittier Experience section for an overview of the location and the rich, practical and globalized training students at Whittier Law School receive.

 Flexible schedule options designed to accommodate your individual needs.
-Whittier Law School offers a full-time day, a part-time day and a part time evening program.
+Whittier Law School offers a full-time and part-time programs.
 Please visit our Degree Requirements section for more information.

 Whittier Law School offers a wealth of resources to pursue a career in a variety of legal areas that include Business and Transactional Law, Criminal Law, Public Interest Law, Trial and Appellate Law, Environmental Law, Intellectual Property and Entertainment Law, International and Comparative Law or Family Law and Children’s Rights.